Digital Transformation

 Published in/Presented at: Research@SMU, Awarded MOE Academic Research Fund (AcRF) Tier 2 Grant

-The Value of Blockchain Applications – Early Evidence from Asset-Backed Securities
+The Economic Value of Blockchain Applications: Early Evidence from Asset-Backed Securities

-Author(s): Cheng Qiang, Lee Kong Chian Chair Professor of Accounting and Dean of the School of Accountancy
+Author(s): Cheng Qiang, Lee Kong Chian Chair Professor of Accounting and Dean of the School of Accountancy, Chen Xia, Lee Kong Chian Professor of Accounting, Ting Luo, Accounting Professor, Tsinghua University

 What are You Saying?
 Using Topic to Detect Financial Misreporting